-No single tenant, including affiliates, accounted for 10.0% or more of our combined base and percentage rental revenues during the nine months ended September 30, 2005, 2004, 2003 and 2002.
+No single tenant, including affiliates, accounted for 10.0% or more of our combined base and percentage rental revenues during the nine months ended September 30, 2005, and for the years ended December 31, 2004, 2003 and 2002.
 As of September 30, 2005, our largest tenant, The Gap, Inc., including all of its store concepts, accounted for approximately 7.0% of our GLA.
 Because our typical tenant is a large, national manufacturer, we have not experienced any significant problems with respect to rent collections or lease defaults.